 Leader: NIJZ (National Institute of Public Health), Slovenia.
 Co-leader: ISS (National Institute of Health), Italy

 The objectives of this task are:

-- to map experiences in uptake of JA- CHRODIS and CHRODIS PLUS results and actions from States, with analysis of barriers, promotors and facilitator;
+- to map experiences regarding the uptake of JA-CHRODIS and CHRODIS PLUS results and actions from Member States, with analyses of the barriers, promoters and facilitators;

-- to provide evidence, lessons, experience on the essential elements of the sustainability in achieving changes in approaches to health promotion and care for people with chronic diseases;
+- to provide evidence, lessons and experience gained regarding the essential elements of sustainability with respect to achieving changes to the approaches employed in health promotion and care for people with chronic diseases;

-- to deliver country-specific actions proposals with an aim to support States in reaching 2025 targets set by WHO/UN, including further funding sources for the implementation/transfer/scale-up of best practices; and
+- to deliver country-specific proposals with the aim of supporting Member States in reaching the 2025 targets set by the WHO/UN, including further funding sources for the implementation/transfer/scaling-up of best practices; and

-- to consider relevant aspects that will refer to health systems change and behavioral change at the level of health care personnel as well as persons/patients.
+- to consider relevant aspects pertaining to health system changes and behavioural changes at the healthcare personnel level, as well as in regards to patients.

-Output: Interim Report on the Integration in National Policies and Sustainability
+Output: Interim Report on Integration in National Policies and Sustainability

 Leader: MoH IT (Italian Ministry of Health), Italy